hieunt88/openconnect-docker/README.md

 # openconnect-docker
-Debian core Docker image with Openconnect and SSH installed.
+Debian-core Docker image with openconnect, ssh and rsync installed.

+Built for Gitlab CI.